 Concentration of the product by means of RO, however, will remove water selectively from the product, and raise the total solids content.
 Thus, it is possible to transport 3 or 4 times as much dry matter per transport unit.
 The excess water can be used as process water, contributing further to reduced resource usage.

-In connection with cleaning of a process line after production, the first flush water is a mixture of product and water, and this diluted product is most often discharged as waste water.
-However, by means of RO technology, the Product Recovery process recovers valuable solids from the flush water and retrieves the water.
+By means of Reverse Osmosis technology, the recovery process recovers valuable solids from the flush water and retrieves the water.
 Production wastage is reduced to an absolute minimum, as the concentrated product and the RO water can be reused.

 Green Flush is a highly resource-saving, software-based solution for effective flushing of a membrane filtration plant.
 Compared to a traditional full plant flush, Green Flush reduces water consumption and the flow volume required for effective flushing by up to 30%.
 Additionally, implementation of Green Flush will shorten the time required for flushing considerably and reduce power consumption accordingly.